Detailed Guides on the Best Surfing Beaches in Lanzarote

 To ensure an optimal surfing experience in Lanzarote, what general advice would you give to visitors, both in terms of surfing and culture, and respect for the environment?

-Firstly, if you’re looking to improve or start surfing, I recommend visiting our school, Calima Surf School, in Famara.
+Firstly, if you’re looking to improve or start surfing, I recommend visiting our school, Calima Surf camp Famara.
 There, you’ll find excellent opportunities to learn and develop in this sport.

 Additionally, it’s important to familiarize yourself with surf culture.
 There are certain unwritten rules within the surf community that are worth knowing and respecting.
 Even with issues of localism that may arise, a smile and good manners can make a difference.
 Greeting people and introducing yourself can open many doors.